Identifying the Causes of Nasal Allergies and Sinusitis

 What Happens if Sinusitis Isn’t Treated?

-What are the Risk Factors for Sinusitis?
+What Are the Risk Factors for Sinusitis?

-A person can be at risk of getting chronic or recurrent sinusitis if they have one or more of the following:
+A person can be at risk of getting chronic or recurrent sinusitis if they have one or more of the following.

 - A nasal passage abnormality